JHNUL/TiraLabra2023/docs/implementation.md

 #### Package diagram
 ![package_diagram](/docs/images/package_diagram.png)

-- Main class is the entrypoint to the application.
+- Main class is the entrypoint to the application and a wrapper for the Launcher class that extends JavaFX application and starts the UI.
 - UI presentation layer is specified as fxml in a resource file (JavaFX pattern).
-Fxml is consumed at the entrypoint and it contains a binding to the controller class.
+Fxml is consumed by the launcher and it contains a binding to the controller class.

 #### View
 - AppController binds UI elements and handles app initialization logic.